-(4) Anasazi Heritage Center and Dolores Overlook
+(4) Canyon of the Ancients Visitor Center and Museum, and Dolores Overlook

-(5) Upper Delores Valley
+(5) Upper Dolores Valley

-Rico, Dunton, The Meadows- the headwaters of the Delores River are high in the San Juan Mountains near Lizard Head Pass.
+Rico, Dunton, The Meadows- the headwaters of the Dolores River are high in the San Juan Mountains near Lizard Head Pass.
 This is a lazy day trip which takes the visitor through Dunton, a turn of the century gold-mining town.
 You pass through the meadows and tall Aspens to meet Highway 145 above Rico.
 This trip puts on a great fall show.

 (6) McPhee Lake

 Nestled deep in the San Juan Mountains, is a leisurely hour and a half from Mancos on Hwy 145 via Hwy 184.
 Telluride offers a wonderful day’s worth of history and adventure for the whole family.
 Telluride is a National Historic District located in a box canyon surrounded by towering peaks.
-Butch Cassidy robbed his first bank there, but there’s more than history; Telluride hosts music, art, film, food, balloon, hang gliding and even mushroom, and photography events and festivals over the course of each summer.
+Butch Cassidy robbed his first bank there, but there’s more than history; Telluride hosts music, art, film, food, balloon, hang gliding and even mushroom and photography events and festivals over the course of each summer.
 Nature puts on her own show during the colorful Fall Festivals hosted in this spectacular mountain town.

 (8) San Juan Skyway